Torch-lighting Ceremony (Israel): Celebrational part

-Incidents
+Political and protocol disputes and incidents

 Chief rehabilitation nurse in the rehabilitation department of Hadassah Medical Center Naomi Nalbandian, a third-generation survivor of the 1915 Armenian genocide, was chosen as one of the torchbearers for the 2003 ceremony.
 Nalbandian wanted to mention the Armenian genocide during her ceremony speech, but was pressured not to mention it so she wouldn't harm Israel-Turkey relations.
 Nalbandian expressed her dissatisfaction, saying that "people change everything because of politics."

 In 2004, it was decided that the ceremony would be marked by the Israeli achievements in sports.
 The committee selected eleven torchbearers and decided to let citizens vote by text messages for the twelfth.
 This method of election aroused criticism since many believed that it wasn't fitting for such an important state ceremony.
 Football player Eli Ohana won, but the criticism grew when the public found out that many of Israel's greatest athletes were not among other eleven torchbearers.
 As a result of the protests, basketball player Miki Berkowitz was added to the honorees.

 In 2005, amid the struggle over the Israeli disengagement from Gaza, Speaker Reuven Rivlin, one of the opponents of the disengagement, made a political speech in which he praised the settlers which triggered the criticism on the left who accused him of taking advantage of the position he was given in ceremony as a state official.

 In 2011, Yoel Shalit, brother of an Israeli soldier Gilad Shalit who had been held captive by Hamas for five years, and his girlfriend Ya’ara Winkler ran into the square and waved signs reading, "My father is a bereaved brother, I don’t want to be one too", and "Gilad is still alive."
 At the same ceremony, one of the torchbearers, Rabbi Shimon Rosenberg, whose daughter Rivka Holzberg was killed in a 2008 Mumbai attacks, changed the regular formula said when lighting the torches, saying "For the glory of the State of Eretz (the land of) Israel" because of the pressure put on him by Chabad leaders who objected to his participation, saying that if the rebbe Menachem Mendel Schneerson were alive he would have forbidden him from taking part, out of opposition to Zionism.

 On 18 April 2012, during a ceremony rehearsal, Lieutenant Hila Bezaleli was killed and seven other soldiers from the flag squad were injured when a steel lighting rig above the square collapsed.

+In 2018, the ceremony marking Israel's 70th anniversary sparked a major protocol dispute when Culture Minister Miri Regev pushed for Prime Minister Benjamin Netanyahu to speak, breaking a tradition reserving the platform solely for the Speaker of the Knesset.
+Knesset Speaker Yuli Edelstein threatened to boycott the event, while opposition figures criticized the move as political encroachment.
+A compromise allowed Netanyahu to give a brief address and kindle a torch alongside Edelstein, though he ultimately spoke for 14 minutes which was nearly double as much as what was customarily allotted to the Speaker.